chadac/dotfiles/README.md

 config](https://github.com/lovesegfault/nix-config).

 The project is an experiment in trying to organize apps in a readable fashion.
-Each program includes both Home Manager and NixOS configs in the same file.
-They use host information provided in `./hosts` to properly build the HM and NixOS configs.
+The `apps` folder is structured in a hierarchical fashion, meaning that new hosts can be deployed by composing together a tree-like structure of desired apps.

+Additionally, each app contains both its needed overlays, its Home Manager and its NixOS configurations.
+This enables me to organize my configuration conceptually rather than functionally.

 ## Installation